ibm-cloud-docs/cloud-databases/hosting-pricing.md

 # Pricing
 {: #hosting-pricing}

 The following pricing information is for the purpose of understanding the estimated monthly charges for a range of {{site.data.keyword.databases-for}} instance types.

 The estimated charges are for information purposes only and are subject to change without notice.
 Actual charges may vary.
+{: note}

 The following table shows the approximate **monthly** charges for {{site.data.keyword.databases-for}} instances with the lowest charge configurations available: